jesusoviedo/ai-dev-tools-zoomcamp/homework1/GUIA_DJANGO.md

 *   **Location:** `todo_app/templates/todo_app/`
 *   **Inheritance:** We use a `base.html` that contains the common structure (header, footer, CSS styles) and other templates "inherit" from it using `{% extends 'todo_app/base.html' %}`.
+*   **Styling:** You can use CSS frameworks like Bootstrap to quickly improve the look and feel.

 ## 8. Unit Testing